The Numerical Stability of Hyperbolic Representation Learning: More on SVM

-Poincaré SVM (PSVM) \citep{chien2021highly} easily adapts to Platt scaling since the hyperplane is trained on the tangent space of a reference point, which is isometrically Euclidean and the decision values are similarly proxies for Euclidean distances (normed distance).
+Poincar\'{e} SVM (PSVM) \citep{chien2021highly} easily adapts to Platt scaling since the hyperplane is trained on the tangent space of a reference point, which is Euclidean, and the decision values are similarly proxies for Euclidean distances (normed distance).

 This may become a problem for the other two hyperbolic models on the Lorentz manifold.
-In \citep{cho2019large}, the author replace $f^{(k)}$ by
+In \citep{cho2019large}, the authors replace $f^{(k)}$ with

 where $[\cdot, \cdot]$ denotes the Minkowski product.
 We argue that this loses its distance proxy functionality, and could be made more of a certain distance metric by